lauracastadiaz/lauracastadiaz/README.md

     code: ["JavaScript", HTML, CSS, PHP, bootstrap, "Java", "MySQL"] }
 ```
+- 🔭 I’m currently studying on **Medac**

+- 🌱 I’m currently learning **Frameworks, programming languages and databases**

+- 👨‍💻 All of my projects are available at [https://github.com/lauracastadiaz](https://github.com/lauracastadiaz)

 - 💬 Ask me about **any fact you want to know**

 - 📫 How to reach me **lauracastadiaz@gmail.com**